The 100 Most Popular American Tourist Destinations

 60. The Alamo, Texas

 The Alamo is the site of a famous battle in during Texas' war for independence from Mexico.
-In February 1836, thousands of Mexican troops beseiged the fort, but the Alamo's 200 defenders (including the famous frontiersman Davy Crockett) were able to fend them off for 13 days before ultimately losing the fight.
+In February 1836, thousands of Mexican troops besieged the fort, but the Alamo's 200 defenders (including the famous frontiersman Davy Crockett) were able to fend them off for 13 days before ultimately losing the fight.
 Today, visitors can take guided or self-guided tours of the mission to learn more about its history.

 61. The High Line, New York